Google Pay (formerly Android Pay) is a method of paying for things using an Android phone or tablet.

 Bank Charges for using Google Pay

-The charges for using your bank card through Google Pay will be the same as if you used the card itself .
+The charges for using your bank card through Google Pay will be the same as if you used the card itself contactlessly.

-For contactless payments in stores , there is currently no charge by most of the Irish banks using Google Pay.
-(Ulster Bank started charging 1 cent from April 2019)
+For contactless payments in stores, there is currently no charge by most of the Irish banks using Google Pay.
+But Ulster and Bank of Ireland both charge 1 cent for each contactless transaction.

 Your bank will also charge it’s normal card fees on Google Pay purchases in non Euro currencies. – See Card Charges on Non Euro Purchases Here